izzyswe/Dotfiles/README.md

 4. copy and paste for the appropriate files
 5. happy configuring!

+### INSTALLING GHOSTTY
+1. Use `brew install ghostty`
+2. optionally go to `https://ghostty.org/download` and click `universal Binary`
+3. in the menu bar, go to `Ghostty` and click settings
+4. Copy and Paste the configurations
+5. Save and In Menu Bar click `Reload Configuration`
+6. Happy Configuring

 aaand idk for linux and windows sorry, one day I will have to suffer and learn.

 to reset and/r activate your tmux config